Our Faith Journey

 Catholic Youth Parramatta

 Bede Polding College has created a positive relationship with the Diocesan youth team, Catholic Youth Parramatta.
 CYP provides opportunities for our students to attend Diocesan events such as the Annual Good Friday Walk, LIFTED Live events and HSC masses.
-CYP shares resources for us to utilise in our RE lessons and offer College the option of organising various guest speakers to share their fath experience with our students.
+CYP shares resources for us to utilise in our RE lessons and offer College the option of organising various guest speakers to share their faith experience with our students.

 SRE Religious Education